Victor Klonaridis

-Dorian Victor Klonaridis (Ντοριάν Βίκτωρ Κλωναρίδης, born 28 July 1992) is a Belgian professional footballer who plays as a winger or a second striker for Greek Super League club Lamia.
+Dorian Victor Klonaridis (Ντοριάν Βίκτωρ Κλωναρίδης, born 28 July 1992) is a Belgian professional footballer who plays as a forward for Gamma Ethniki club Aris Petroupolis.

 Career

 AEK Athens

 Klonaridis emerged from the AEK Athens academy as a young prodigy, signing his first professional contract with the club at the age of 18.
 During his first stint at the club, he made some notable appearances against Panathinaikos FC where he scored his first professional goal in the Greek Super League and then proceeded to score 3 more goals in the championship.
 After his impressive performances in the championship and in European football, he secured a transfer with Lille OSC.

 Lille

 On 2 July 2012, Klonaridis signed a three-year contract with Lille OSC for a reported fee of €800,000.
 On 31 January 2013, he joined Belgian Second Division side Mouscron-Péruwelz on loan from Lille.

 Panathinaikos

 On 3 August 2013, Panathinaikos paid to AEK Athens €1 million for his transfer (just like with Georgios Koutroumpis the same summer) and Klonaridis signing a 4-year contract with the "Greens".
 On 25 September 2013, he scored on his debut, against Ergotelis in the Greek Cup.
 On 10 November 2013, he netted twice in a 2–0 win against Aris.
 On 14 May 2014, he helped his club claim Greece's second Champions League spot scoring in a 1–1 draw against Atromitos in the playoffs, which left Panathinaikos with an unassailable lead at the top of the table with one match left.

 At the beginning of 2015–16 season, Klonaridis faced injury problems causing him to train separately from the rest of the squad.
 On 28 October 2015, he scored his first goal for the season, playing in the Greek Cup against Levadiakos.
 On 3 December 2015, Panathinaikos won 2–1 against Panachaiki at Pampeloponnisiako Stadium thanks to a brace scored by him in the first half.
-On 23 May 2016, he scored in a 3–0 defeat of rivals AEK Athens reaching 100 appearances with for Panathinaikos.
+On 23 May 2016, he scored in a 3–0 defeat of rivals AEK Athens] reaching 100 appearances with for Panathinaikos.

 On 14 August 2016, Panathinaikos accepted a bid from Belgian club Lokeren for a transfer fee, reported to be in the region of €300,000.
 However, the move was not completed.